vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/profile.md

 	* <code>ExpiryDateValidator</code> - to check the expiry date.
 	* <code>ValidFromDateValidator</code> - to check valid from date.

-	For more information on each of these property validators please see the reference documentation.
+	For more information on each of these property validators please see the reference documentationFor included as part of the SDK.

 	<pre>PaymentMethodDetailsValidator paymentMethodDetailsValidator = new PaymentMethodDetailsValidator();
 	List&lt;ValidationFailure&gt; errors = paymentMethodDetailsValidator.Validate(address);